How Body Dryers Support Independence for Elderly and Disabled Users

 Limited Mobility and Flexibility

-Many elderly and disabled individuals experience reduced range of motion, making it difficult to perform tasks that involve bending or stretching.
+Many older adults and individuals with mobility limitations experience reduced range of motion, making it difficult to perform tasks that involve bending or stretching.

 Difficulty Reaching Certain Body Areas